-Apple’s iOS 16.0.2 update could have a huge impact on your iPhone’s performance.
+Apple’s iOS 16.1.2 update could have a huge impact on your iPhone’s performance.
 While some iPhone users should install the new software right now, others are better off waiting a few hours or perhaps even a few more days before moving up from iOS 15 or older versions of iOS 16.

-If you’re currently debating a move to iOS 16.0.2, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on your current version of iOS 16, or iOS 15, for a little bit longer.
+If you’re currently debating a move to iOS 16.1.2, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on your current version of iOS 16, or iOS 15, for a little bit longer.

-Install iOS 16.0.2 for Better Security
+Install iOS 16.1.2 for Better Security

-If security is important to you, and you're still lingering on iOS 15, think about installing Apple's iOS 16.0.2 update right away.
+If security is important to you, think about installing Apple's iOS 16.1.2 update right away.

-iOS 16.0.2 doesn't have any security patches on board, but if you're still running iOS 15 your iPhone, you'll get a bunch of new patches when you upgrade.
+If you're still running iOS 15 your iPhone, you'll get a bunch of other patches when you upgrade.

-iOS 16.0 brought new security patches to the iPhone.
+iOS 16.0 brought a ton of security patches to the iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's security website.